GizzZmo/HN/README.md

 ## Vision of Peace Through Harmonia Nexus

 Harmonia Nexus understands that world peace isn't a destination but a continuous journey of understanding.
 It doesn't impose solutions but illuminates the shared human landscape, inviting each individual to walk a mile in another's heart.
 By revealing that the deepest joys, sorrows, fears, and hopes are universal, regardless of superficial differences, Harmonia Nexus quietly, powerfully, cultivates the empathy necessary for a world where peace isn't just a dream, but a lived reality.

+## Bonus Idea: Message Flow Example
+Here’s how a user's message could travel through the system:

+    User submits a feeling via frontend

+    Frontend sends it to Python API

+    Python routes it to Prolog for logic processing and Haskell for emotional inference

+    Results stored/retrieved from SQL database

+    Frontend displays suggestions, reflections, or stories